FredMunene/topizzy/architecture.md

 ## Logic Flow

 1. The user initiates an order on the frontend, providing their phone number, amount, and wallet address.
+As the user types in the amount, the frontend **debounces** (500ms delay) and then calls the `/api/prices` endpoint to display the real-time USDC equivalent.
 2. The frontend sends a `POST` request to `/api/orders` to create a new order.
 3. The `/api/orders` endpoint determines the country code from the phone number and uses it to:
     *   Determine the currency to use (KES, TZS, UGX, RWF).
     *   Enforce amount restrictions based on the country.
     *   Fetch the latest price of USDC in the determined currency from the database.
-4. The `/api/orders` endpoint calculates the equivalent amount in USDC and stores the order details in the Supabase database with a `pending` status.
-It then returns the order ID and the amount of USDC to pay to the frontend.
+4. The `/api/orders` endpoint calculates the equivalent amount in USDC and stores the order details in the Supabase database with a `pending` status, including the currency.
+It then returns the order ID, amount of USDC to pay, and currency to the frontend.
 5. The frontend receives the order ID and the amount of USDC to pay from the `/api/orders` endpoint.
-6. The frontend uses the order ID and amount to trigger the Metamask popup, prompting the user to pay the USDC amount.
-The `depositWithPermit` function in the smart contract is called with the amount to be paid.
+6. The frontend uses the order reference and amount to trigger the wallet popup, prompting the user to pay the USDC amount.
+The `depositWithPermit` function in the smart contract is called with the order reference, token address, amount, deadline, and permit signature (v, r, s).
-7. The smart contract returns the deposit ID and the amount paid.
-The frontend also stores the transaction hash and deposit ID.
+7. The smart contract emits an `OrderPaid` event.
+The frontend receives the transaction hash.
-8. After the payment is confirmed on the blockchain, the frontend sends a `POST` request to `/api/airtime/send` with the order reference and transaction hash.
-The amount to be paid is also checked against the order ID.
+8. After the payment is initiated, the frontend sends a `POST` request to `/api/airtime/send` with the order reference and transaction hash.
+9. The `/api/airtime/send` endpoint:
-9. If the airtime transaction fails, the order status is updated to `refunded` in the `orders` table.
+    *   Verifies the blockchain transaction is successful and to the correct contract
-10. The `/api/airtime/send` endpoint updates the Supabase record with the transaction hash.
+    *   Verifies the `OrderPaid` event was emitted
+    *   Saves the transaction hash to the database BEFORE attempting airtime send
-11. The `/api/airtime/send` endpoint uses the Africa's Talking API to send airtime to the user's phone number.
+    *   Uses the Africa's Talking API to send airtime to the user's phone number using the stored currency
+10. If the airtime send succeeds:
+    *   Order status is updated to `fulfilled`
+    *   Airtime transaction record is created with `Success` status
+11. If the airtime send fails:
+    *   Airtime transaction record is created with `Failed` status and error message
+    *   The smart contract's `refund()` function is called to return USDC to the user
+    *   Order status is updated to `refunded` with the refund transaction hash stored
 12. Africa's Talking sends a callback to `/api/airtime/validate` to validate the transaction.
 The `/api/airtime/validate` endpoint verifies the callback data against the data stored in the `airtime_transactions` table.
 13. The Africa's Talking API sends status updates to `/api/airtime/status`.
 14. The `/api/airtime/status` endpoint updates the order status in the Supabase database based on the Africa's Talking status.